 - The Cotisation sur la Valeur Ajoutée des Entreprises (CVAE), based on the ‘value added’ each year by the business

 New businesses get 100% tax relief in the first year of trading and 50% in the second.
-The CET French corporate tax is payable in December of each year, or can be arranged in two instalments.
+The CET French corporate tax is payable in December of each year or can be arranged in two installments.

 French corporate tax advice

 An accountant (expert comptable) can advise on French corporate taxation, social security charges, tax law and any available French tax refunds for example.
 You can find an accountant through the French accountants’ professional body, l’Ordre des Expert-Comptables, or the local Chamber of Commerce, or consider using an affiliated accounting center.